Non-Markovianity of $2K-B$ and a degeneration: A flat degeneration of

-Another statement we need is William's path decomposition \cite{WDPath} for $\operatorname{BES}_h(3)$ (for any $h>0$), which says that it can be decomposed into pre-infimum process as Brownian motion, and post-infimum process as $\operatorname{BES}(3)$ started at the infimum.
+Another result we need is the Williams path decomposition \cite{WDPath} for $\operatorname{BES}_h(3)$ (for any $h>0$), which states that it can be decomposed into a pre-infimum process behaving as a Brownian motion, and a post-infimum process behaving as a $\operatorname{BES}(3)$ process started at the infimum.